solo-system/solo-system.github.io/documentation.md

 - assembly
 - preparing memory card
 - deploy and turn on.
-- wait (sing, shout, hammer, nothing scatalogical).
+- allow it to record audio.
+- turn off.
-- recover data
+- recover data from memory card.
 - listen
 - analyse

 or: